 What can you buy with EBT cash benefits?

 As previously stated, every state institutes its own rules regarding the specific use of EBT cash benefits.
-That said, most states adhere to the same principle that cash benefits are designed to help low-income families meet their basic needs.
+Most states adhere to the same principle that cash benefits are designed to help low-income families meet their basic needs.

 In most states, you can buy anything that could qualify as standard “living expenses,” including: